lizardfs/lizardfs-docker-volume-plugin/README.md

     DRIVER               VOLUME NAME
     lizardfs:latest      lizard-vol

 Now that you have created the volume you can mount it into a container using its name.
-Lets mount it into an alpine container and put some data in it.
+Let's mount it into an alpine container and put some data in it.

 ```sh
 $ docker run -it --rm -v lizard-vol:/data alpine sh